AgroforestDAO/.github/profile/README.md

 ### What We Do
 **Develop Open-Source Tools:** Our main project, the Dapp Agroforestry Toolkit, includes a web application and a Telegram bot designed to facilitate the management of agroforestry systems, from planting to harvest, backed by blockchain for enhanced trust and transparency.

-**Foster Community:** Through NFTs, Hypercerts, and DAO governance models, we're building a community of agroforestry enthusiasts, developers, and environmental activists committed to regenerative agricultural practices.
+**Foster Community:** Through NFTs, EAS Attestations, Hypercerts, and DAO governance models, we're building a community of agroforestry enthusiasts, developers, and environmental activists committed to regenerative agricultural practices.

 **Innovate for Sustainability:** We're exploring how blockchain can support sustainable agroecosystems through tokenomics, decentralized governance, and smart contracts, ensuring that the benefits of agroforestry extend to all stakeholders.

 Join Us!!

 Whether you're a coder passionate about environmental causes, an agroforester curious about blockchain, or anyone in between, there's a place for you in AgroforestDAO.
 We're always looking for collaborators to develop our toolkit, refine our blockchain integrations, and spread the word about sustainable agroforestry.

 ### Contribute: Check out our repositories to start contributing.
 Whether it's code, documentation, or community management, your skills can help grow the agroforestry movement.